-For bottom softkeys, a More softkey (as indicated by the dots) is displayed if you have configured more softkeys than can be displayed at one time.
+A More softkey as indicated by dots is also displayed at the bottom right of the screen if you have configured more softkeys than can be displayed at one time.
 These dots indicate the number of softkey pages and its relative position.
-Press the More bottom softkey to access the additional pages.